 Delaying the migration could lead to escalating costs down the line, as the organization might face more complex integrations, outdated infrastructure, and potentially larger gaps in system capabilities.
 The longer the migration is delayed, the steeper the learning curve and operational disruption may be when the upgrade eventually occurs, especially as new features and functionalities introduced in MAS 8 become industry standards.

 Switching to a different EAM solution can free organizations from vendor lock-in, providing more long-term flexibility.
-For organizations that find IBM's transition to MAS 8 too costly or disruptive, exploring other asset management platforms could lead to better overall value and smoother implementation.
+For organizations that find IBM's transition to MAS 8 too costly or disruptive, exploring other asset management platforms could lead to better overall value, smoother implementation, and reduced operational downtime and costs

 As IBM Maximo 7.6.1 approaches its end-of-support deadline in September 2025, organizations are faced with a critical decision about their asset management future.
 There are a few options to choose moving forward, but it may be difficult for you to determine which is best for your organization.